Fabio-IIT/RoadTest-GridEye/README.md

 - MAX4822 (https://github.com/MaximIntegratedRefDesTeam/MAX4822)
 - ArduinoJson

-The RPi directory contains python code for the server part.
+The RPi directory contains python source code for the server part.
+The server code is written in Python 2.7, and used Numpy and Scipy packages for the calculations.
+For the web server, you will need to install the Tornado package.